 In this category, Mercedes-Benz E-Class, BMW 5 Series, Acura MDX, and Chevrolet Corvette were among the bestselling vehicle models.

 Premium luxury vehicles

-Notably, for automakers (VCR), margins and profitability from luxury vehicles tend to be higher than mass-market vehicles, and so negative changes in luxury vehicle sales are likely to hurt automakers’ profitability.
+For automakers (VCR), the margins and profitability from luxury vehicles tend to be higher than they are for mass-market vehicles.
+Therefore, a negative change in the luxury vehicle sales is likely to hurt automakers’ profitability.

 Now let’s discuss the July sales data of electric vehicles in the US.